-Note: The Database Table Schema can be viewed in the /usr/lib/perl5/site\perl/5.8.3/xCAT/Schema.pm file or by running the tabdump command.
+Note: The Database Table Schema can be viewed in the $\userset{lusr/lib/perl5/site_perl/5.8.3/xCAT/Schema.pm}$ file or by running the tabdump command.

+TABLE DESCRIPTION

+NAME

-Table Name Description chain Lists action that occur during node install, node boot.
-Used by nodeset. deps Dependency node table hosts List of hosts, alias hostname, ip addresses.
-Used to update /etc/hosts with makehosts ipmi Lists information on the nodes IPMI interface - bmc, username, password iscsi List information for setting up iSCSI mac Lists mac address for each node. monitoring Lists the monitoring plug-in module names that are monitoring the xCAT cluster. monsetting List the monitoring plug-in specific settings. mp This is the management processor network.
-Whereas the mpa.tab lists the adapter, this table lists devices that are networked off that adapter via daisy chained networks, or in the case of Blade Center, an internal network. mpa Lists the MPA, username and password for the nodes. networks Defines masks, gateways and DNS servers.
+chain Lists action that occur during node install, node boot .
+Used by nodeset.

+deps Dependency node table

+hosts List of hosts, alias hostname, ip addresses.
+Used to update /etc/hosts with makehosts

+ipmi Lists information on the nodes IPMI interface - bmc, username, password

+iscsi List information for setting up iSCSI

+mac Lists mac address for each node. monitoring Lists the monitoring plug-in module names that are monitoring the xCAT cluster. mp This is the management processor network.
+Whereas the mpa.tab lists the adapter, this table lists devices that are networked off that adapter via daisy chained networks, or in the case of Blade Center, an internal network mpa Lists the MPA, username and password for the nodes. networks Defines masks, gateways and DNS servers.
 Build my makenetworks command. nodegroup Lists information on all nodegroups defined nodehm Defines the hardware management method for each node. nodelist Defines all nodes and groups. nodepos Node physical location noderes Installation resources for the node. nodetype Node install type (osversion, arch, type) notification Lists the Perl modules and commands that will get called for changes in certain xCAT database tables. osimage Contains information that describes a unique operating system image that may be deployed on a cluster node passwd user names and passwords used by xCAT scripts policy Table controls the policy for the execution of the xcat commands. postscripts Comma separated list of scripts that should be run on this node after installation or diskless boot.
 (TBD) ppc Store Series p hardware components - HMC, IVM, BPA, FSP, LPAR ppcdirect Contains direct-attached FSP hardware information ppchcp Contains HMC and IVM hardware information site Main xCat configuration file.
 Holds global information for the cluster. switch Lists switch interface(s) for the node. vpd Vital product data table.
-Holds machine serial number and model type. xCATWorld Sample xCat client - plugin program.
+Holds machine serial number and model type.